VidunderGunder/ml-ady-report/README.md

 Project start: 1.
 January 2021

-The project is divided into ... phases:
+The project is divided into six phases (see the [project plan](#project-plan) for more detailed milestones):

 1. Proof of concept
+2021 Q1
+Goal: Prove that real world application can be achieved with abstracted simulated training

-2. MVP (Minimum Viable Product)
+1. MVP (Minimum Viable Product)
+2021 Q1-Q2
+Goal: Extend features to perform a complete task (trash removal)

-3. Fleet prototype
+1. Fleet prototype
+2021 Q2-Q3
+Goal: Scale to multiple vehicles, achieve autonomous cooperation with minimal interaction

-4. Scale vehicle size
+1. Scale vehicle size
+2021 Q4
+Goal: Scale to true size vehicles for applications not in public areas, e.g. factories and warehouses

-5. Implementation project
+1. Implementation project
+2022 Q1-Q3
+Goal: Successfully apply framework in a useful real life application

-6. Scale to multiple projects
+1. Scale to multiple projects
+2022 Q2-Q3
+Goal: Make framework generally applicable and accessible

+All phases will benefit greatly from funding.
+The most critical parts are the beginning of phase 3 and out, where a multitude of vehicles and equipment is needed.

-The proof of concept is halfway done at the time of writing.
+The proof of concept is already halfway done at the time of writing.

-### Project Plan
+### Project Checklist

 - [ ] Proof of concept
   - [x] Simulation
     - [x] Abstract* vehicle simulation
-    _By abstract we mean a simpllified generalization with randomized parameters.
+    _By abstract we mean a simplified generalization with randomized parameters.
 This will enable the model to understand different vehicle properties and adjust output accordingly._
     - [x] Abstract environment simulation
     - [x] Easy-to-use reinforcement learning
     - [ ] Mental model
       - [x] Simplified mental model (perfect preprocessed data)
         - [x] Target position relative to vehicle
         - [x] Vehicle orientation (relative to gravity)
-        - [ ] Traversable plane detection (ground/walls)
+        - [ ] Traversable area detection
       - [ ] Complex mental model (same as noisy real world implementation)
   - [ ] Transfer simulated learning to the real world
     - [x] Vehicle